 What makes people more or less vulnerable to the impacts of climate change?

-Visit our Climate Change and Communities page for infographics, blogs, statistics and more.
+Visit our Climate Change for infographics, blogs, statistics and more.

 Around two-thirds of the most extremely socially flood-vulnerable places in the UK are also extremely socially heat-vulnerable.
 Many socially deprived neighbourhoods are also socially vulnerable to climate events.